 The common expenses are the backbone of the provisional budget of a co-ownership, because they create the financial basis.
 However, this budget must meet the necessary financial needs, so that a syndicate of co-owners can maintain and preserve the building adequately.
 It will only be able to play its role properly if it is well thought out.
 Judicious budget planning will necessarily involve taking into account all the current expenses of a co-ownership.
 More particularly those inherent in the maintenance of real estate and the administration of common portions.

-In other words, this budget must allow the financing of all foreseeable major work, including the repairs or the replacement of the common portions at the end of their usefulness.
-The contingency fund is without any doubt the most important item to be funded because the execution of this work of the utmost importance depends upon it.
-The basis of the calculations used to fund it should be investigated.
-Do not hesitate, if needed, to call upon the members of the Board of Directors of the syndicate to discuss this item.
-They should be candid about it.
+The budget must also allow the financing of major future work, namely the repairs and replacements of common portions that have expired.
+The contingency fund is undoubtedly the most important position to be filled, because it is on it that the realization of this work of paramount importance will depend.
+The calculation method recommended to develop it can be questioned.
+If necessary, do not hesitate to contact the members of the Board of Directors of the syndicate on this issue.
+They should normally give you the right time.

-The insurance premiums of a co-ownership are also an item of the budget not to be overlooked.
-They have increased dramatically in many co-ownerships in recent years.
-The reasons are numerous: an increase in the occurrences of losses caused by water damage of all kind and the aging of the buildings.
+The insurance premiums and deductibles of a co-ownership represent another component not to be neglected in the budget.
+These have increased sharply in many co-ownerships in recent years.
+The causes are multiple: increase in claims, increased water damage, water proofing problems and aging of the building.

 When you buy in co-ownership, you do not only acquire an apartment, you also join a group of co-owners responsible for the accounts of the entire building.
 Also, it is necessary to be very careful and to check upstream the state of the finances of the co-ownership and its good management.
 To do this, ask for his accounts and check in particular the item "co-owners debtors".
 If the latter are numerous, it means that the cash flow is weakened and the co-ownership may not be able to cope with the necessary work.